Deborah Buszard, PhD, ICD.D

 Born in the UK, Deborah embarked on a transformative journey to Canada, where she carved out an illustrious career in academia.
 Her path led her through three prestigious universities: McGill, Dalhousie, and UBC.
 Most notably, she served as Interim President of UBC and previously held the position of Principal at UBC Okanagan from 2012 to 2020.

 The skills Deborah brings to the board include enterprise strategy, risk management, equity, diversity and inclusion (“EDI”), environmental and social accountability, governance and roleholder engagement.
-A leader in roleholder engagement, Deborah brings to First West experience in leading complex organizations through periods of rapid change and growth.
+A leader in roleholder engagement, Deborah brings to Tru Cooperative Bank, formerly First West Credit Union, experience in leading complex organizations through periods of rapid change and growth.

-Deborah’s experience leading large, dynamic organizations aligns seamlessly with First West’s trajectory.
+Deborah’s experience leading large, dynamic organizations aligns seamlessly with Tru Cooperative Bank’s trajectory.
 She envisions an enterprise that not only thrives financially but also contributes positively to society.
 Her tenure at UBC prompted deep reflection on institutional impact—a perspective she brings to the board.

 Deborah chaired the Council of Canadian Academies Expert Panel on Plant Health Risks in Canada (2020-2022), demonstrating her commitment to scientific advancement.
 Currently she contributes her expertise as the vice-chair of the Canadian Forces Liaison Council, Pacific Region where Deborah bridges the gap between civilian and military communities and she is also an active board member of Genome Canada.